-September 29, 2004 – Lou Ann Hammond discusses the California Hydrogen Highway with Al Weaverstad, Chairperson of the California Fuel Cell Partnership and with syndicated ABC radio network host John Batchelor.
+September 29, 2004 – Lou Ann Hammond discusses the California Hydrogen Highway with Al Weaverstad, Chairperson of the California Fuel Cell Partnership.

-The “Vision 2010” for Californias Hydrogen Highways is to ensure that by the end of the decade every Californian has access to hydrogen fuel along the States major highways, with a significant and increasing percentage of that hydrogen produced from clean, renewable sources.
-This vision for California is real and attainable; howe’ver, it will take time so we must plant the seeds now.
+The “Vision 2010” for California Hydrogen Highways is to ensure that by the end of the decade every Californian has access to hydrogen fuel along the States major highways, with a significant and increasing percentage of that hydrogen produced from clean, renewable sources.
+This vision for California is real and attainable; however, it will take time so we must plant the seeds now.

 We have an opportunity to prove to the world that a thriving environment and economy can co-exist.
-The “Vision 2010” for Californias Hydrogen Highways is to ensure that by the end of the decade every Californian has access to hydrogen fuel along the States major highways, with a significant and increasing percentage of that hydrogen produced from clean, renewable sources.
-This vision for California is real and attainable; howe’ver, it will take time so we must plant the seeds now.
-To expedite the transition of our transportation system away from petroleumfuels, towards hydrogen fuel and vehicles, experts point to the crucial need for a hydrogen fueling infrastructure and the necessary leadership to make it a reality.
+The “Vision 2010” for California Hydrogen Highways is to ensure that by the end of the decade every Californian has access to hydrogen fuel along the States major highways, with a significant and increasing percentage of that hydrogen produced from clean, renewable sources.
+This vision for California is real and attainable; however, it will take time so we must plant the seeds now.
+To expedite the transition of our transportation system away from petroleum fuels, towards hydrogen fuel and vehicles, experts point to the crucial need for a hydrogen fueling infrastructure and the necessary leadership to make it a reality.

 An early network of only 150 to 200 hydrogen fueling stations throughout the State (approximately one station every 20 miles on the States major highways) would make hydrogen fuel available to the vast majority of Californians.
 This early vision for California Hydrogen Highway Network is achievable by 2010 and will help demonstrate the economic and technical viability of hydrogen technologies.